rnestler/rnestler.github.io/content/articles/2024/2024-08-25_creating_a_raspberry_pi_based_media_system.md

 ```

 This worked out of the box and I could successfully build the snapcast package
-and distribute it to my Raspberry Pies.
+and distribute it to my Raspberry Pis.

 ### Configuring Snapcast